ShinyHobo/shinyhobo.github.io/_posts/2022-02-10-Scheduled-Deliverables.md

 ---
 layout: post
-title: "Scheduled Tasks - 2022-02-10"
+title: "Scheduled Deliverables - 2022-02-10"
 date: 2022-02-10
 categories: Teams
 ---

-## There are currently 95 scheduled tasks being worked on by 41 teams ##
+## There are currently 95 scheduled deliverables being worked on by 41 teams ##

 ---